We are fortunate to live in a day and age where family counseling does not have the same stigma as it once did.

 ReGain is an online counseling platform that focuses specifically on relationship counseling.
 To use this platform for family therapy, choose couples counseling when signing up, and then you will be prompted to provide demographic information about you and your family, such as your age, gender, sexual orientation, relationship status, children, and goals from counseling.
 Then you will be asked about your preferences in a therapist, such as their gender and religion.

-At this stage, you’ll be matched with a licensed family counselor, based on your preferences and needs, with at least three years or 1000 hours of experience in providing relationship counseling.
+At this stage, you’ll be matched with a licensed family counselor, based on your preferences and needs, with at least three years and 1000 hours of experience in providing relationship counseling.
 If the counselor you are matched with is not the right fit for your family, then ReGain makes it simple to change.
 You can request to switch therapists at any time, and you’ll be provided another match with no hassle.

 One of the main benefits of using ReGain is that you have the ability to choose the therapy setting.
 You can get help from the comfort of your own home, over a video call or phone call.
 Online therapy also allows you to schedule a time that is convenient for your entire family.
 Potentially, you could be matched with a therapist outside of your time zone that is able to accommodate your schedule – you can get help after work/school hours, if desired.